Overview

 Power Button

-Power button located outside the track in the upper right corner turns audio engine on/off.
+The power button located outside the track in the upper right corner turns audio engine on/off.

 Settings Button